petrasvestartas/german_language/clothes.md

 - das Papier - the paper
 - das Plastik/der Kunstoff - the plastic / the synthetic material
 - das Metall - the metal
-- das Glass - the glass
+- das Glas - the glass

 Usage with the word **aus**:
 - Der Ring ist **aus Silber**.